Basketball Offense - 1-3-1 Offense

 "Motion-2"

-Next (Diagram B), O2 passes to O4 in the corner and cuts through looking for a pass back from O4.
-If O2 does not receive the pass, he/she goes on through to the opposite side and fills the O3 spot.
-O1 should rotate over to the 2 (right wing) position, and O3 should now rotate to the 1 position at the point.
+O2 passes to O4 in the corner (diagram B) and cuts through looking for a pass back from O4.
+If O2 does not get the pass, he/she goes on through to the opposite side and fills the O3 spot.
+O1 rotates over to the right wing, and O3 rotates to the point.

 O5 waits until O2 has cleared through.
-If O2 does not get the ball, O5 then cuts down to the low block for a pass from O4.
-The zone on the right side is now overloaded, and there are now 2 on 1 offensive opportunities.
+If O2 does not get the ball, O5 then dives down to the low block for a pass from O4.
+The zone on the right side is now overloaded, and there are now 2-on-1 offensive opportunities.

-Now the offensive options are (Diagram C): -- O4 can shoot the 3 pointer, pass to O5 down on the block, or to O1 on the right wing.
+The options are (diagram C): -- O4 can shoot the 3 pointer, pass to O5 on the block, or to O1 on the right wing.
 O1 could then shoot, or skip pass to O2, or reverse it back out to O3 on the point.

 Reverse the ball

 If there are no good options, reverse the ball quickly to the opposite side.
-O4 passes to O1, who passes quickly to O3, who then passes to O2.
+O4 passes to O1.
+O1 passes to O3.
+O3 passes to O2.
 Or if the defense is over-shifted, O1 could skip pass directly to O2.
-Now, O5 should be back up to the high post position (free throw line).
-O4 should always follow the ball to the ball-side corner (Diagram D).
+O5 moves back up to the high post position (free throw line).
+O4 always follows the ball to the ball-side corner (diagram D).

 Diagram E. Now O2 passes to O4, and cuts through.
 If O2 doesn't get the pass, he/she goes to the opposite wing.
 O1 and O3 rotate back to the left.
 If O2 doesn't get the pass, O5 waits and cuts through to the block.

-Diagram F. Now you have all the same options, except now on the left side.
-O4 can shoot, or pass to O2 or O5 cutting through, or pass back to O3 on the left wing.
+Diagram F. Now you have all the same options, except on the left side.
+O4 can shoot, or pass to O2 or O5 cutting, or pass back to O3 on the left wing.
 O3 could step up for a shot or skip pass to O2, or pass out to O1.

 "Motion-3"

-If O4 or O5 are not open, the ball is reversed back to O3 and then to O1, or directly with a skip pass from O2 to O1.
-Now O4 moves over and posts-up on the ballside block, while O5 moves to the ballside elbow.
-O1 can take the outside shot, or can pass inside to either O5 or O4.
-You have all of the previously described options available now on the left side.
+If O4 or O5 are not open, the ball is reversed back to O3 (diagram C) and then to O1, or directly with a skip pass from O2 to O1.
+O4 and O5 slide across the lane to the ball-side.
+O1 can shoot the outside shot, or can pass inside to either O5 or O4.
+All of the previously described options are now available on the left side.

 There are other options.
 O2 or O3 could take the outside shot if open.
-Also, looking at diagram C above and the bottom right diagram below, with both posts on the right side of the lane, O2 passes the ball on top to O3, and now you could run a "Loyola play" by having O1 drop down to the corner.
-Dropping O1 to the corner and keeping both posts on the right side really opens the gap on the left side of the lane for a dribble-move by O3.
+Or run the "Loyola play" play above.
+Both posts locate on the right side of the lane, and O2 passes the ball on top to O3.
+O1 slides down to the corner.
+This really opens the gap on the left side of the lane for a dribble-move by O3.
 O3 makes the left-handed dribble-move into the seam and could score, kick the pass out to O1 in the corner, or dump it across to O4.

 Related pages: